 Skip advert

 • MPG and running costs > If you’re able to get more than 30mpg out of a CTR you probably have a heart of stone

 • Interior and tech > It’s perfect.
 Driving position, tactility, material quality, design.
-Honda got it so right.
+Honda got it so right

-• Design > Same basic silhouette as before, but now with a more mature and bespoke aesthetic that makes it look every bit a near £50k sports car
+• Design > Same basic silhouette as before, but now with a more mature and bespoke aesthetic that makes it look every bit a £50k sports car

+Skip advert